coderjayman/airflow/README.md

 It's for your private playground to learn more about DAG files in Python.

-When you start this up you need to access the web application terminal and run:
+When you start this up you need to access the webserver service container terminal and run:

 airflow db init